 Chrono Trigger had two popular rereleases which each added their own content.
 The first of the two was on Playstation in 2001.
 The game was rereleased on a disc collection entitled Final Fantasy Chronicles which contained a rerelease of Chrono Trigger with an added animated ending and a series of animated cutscenes throughout the game, and a rerelease of Final Fantasy IV with 3D cutscenes.

 In 2009 Chrono Trigger was rereleased again on the Nintendo DS.
 This version included the anime cutscenes added in the 2001 rerelease as well as having a whole new battle mode and introducing a new extra dungeon.
 In addition to this, the game also changed its visual format to use the most potential of the Nintendo DS' dual screens.
 In battle the menu options are on the bottom screen while the top screen shows the entirety of the battlefield along with the characters involved in the battle.

 The Playstation rerelease version has become the defacto version in any new rereleases of the game.

 The fanbase of Chrono Trigger also spawned multiple ROM hacks in an attempt to followup the story.
 The two most popular of which are Crimson Echoes and Flames of Eternity.

 Crimson Echoes acts as its own standalone plot, with a story mode that can take almost as long as the original game to complete.
 The game features all of the same characters returning together again to defeat a whole new evil with time travel.
-One of the additional positives about this game is that it takes you to times that are different than the time periods you visit in the original game.
+One of the additional positives about this game is that it takes the player to times that are different than the time periods they visit in the original game.

 Since the games official release in 2009 there has been a large market online of people writing the ROM to blank carts, putting labels on them and selling them as individual SNES cartridges.